djrothblatt/categorial-grammar/README.md

 the types of mathematical functions (e.g., f: Naturals -> Integers) and programming languages like ML and Haskell.
-The major difference between a categorial grammar's types and mathematical function types is that categorial types are non-commutative: A/B != A\B.
+The major difference between a categorial grammar's types and mathematical function types is that categorial types have two non-equivalent type constructors: A/B != A\B.
 A/B is read "A over B", and indicates that an object of this type takes an object of type B on the right and produces an object of type A; A\B is read "A under B", and indicates that an